ThomDELA/WS2812B_Driver/ReadMe.md

 This is a small driver for WS2812b smart RGB leds with an example.
+It will only work on some ATMEGA chips.
+I tested only the ATMEGA328p.
-It mostly uses AVR assembly to get the right timing, which is the critical part with thoose leds.
+It mostly uses AVR assembly to get the right timing, which is the critical part  of communicating with thoose leds.

 You should only reuse ledMatrix.* sources.